mwpriddy/mwpriddy.github.io/_posts/2015-03-04-Uniaxial-Stress-Strain-Transverse-Isotropic-Material.md

 \epsilon_{11} \\ \epsilon_{22} \\ \epsilon_{33} \\
 \end{pmatrix}
 \end{equation}
+\label{eqn: Hooke3D}
 $$

-For general anisotropic elasticity, we can see there are 3 equations and 6 unknowns.
+For general anisotropic elasticity, we can see there are only 6 independent values due to symmetry.

 ## Uniaxial Strain